 - Chicken satay, typically served with peanut sauce

-- Chimichurri marinated beef skewers
+- Chimichurri marinated beef skewers, with a vinegar-herb marinade

 - Pinchos morunos, Spanish pork skewers with North-African flavors